SandhyaSuresh06/patentanalysis/README.md

 * PatentDataAnalysis.ipynb is the jupyter notebook containing the data analysis and visualization of patent data.

+* PatentDataAnalysis.html is the html version of the jupyter notebook and is available in the reports folder.

 * patent_barchart.py is the python file containing streamlit visualizations.